Trademark Engine Logo

 Why Trademarks Matter?

-• Differentiates products in crowded markets
+• Differentiates your business in a crowded market

 Trademark vs Registered Trademark

-Types of Trademarks Allowed
+What Types of Trademarks Can Small Businesses Register?

 What Are the Steps to Registering a Trademark?